oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 To build new images, inspect images, and interact with image repositories, the WKT UI application uses an image build tool, which defaults to `docker`.
 The image build tool must be installed locally, as mentioned in the [Prerequisites]({{% relref "/setup/prerequisites.md" %}}).
-While `docker` is currently the most popular tool, many vendors (for example, Oracle, IBM RedHat, Google) are moving to use `podman` by default.
+While `docker` is currently the most popular tool, many vendors (for example, Oracle, IBM Red Hat, Google) are moving to use `podman` by default.

 #### Choosing the Target Kubernetes Cluster Architecture
 Prior to WKT UI 2.0, WKT UI assumed that the architecture for the Kubernetes cluster to which you want to deploy matched